Lota (vessel)

 The karuwa, a lota-like spouted vessel commonly used for religious rituals and serving water and liquor in Nepal.

-A lota (लोटा; لوٹا; ଲୋଟା/ନୋଟା) is a small, spouted, and rounded jug that has been used in India since the 2nd millennium BCE or earlier.
+A lota (লোটা; लोटा; لوٹا; ଲୋଟା/ନୋଟା) is a small, spouted, and rounded jug that has been used in India since the 2nd millennium BCE or earlier.
 Normally there is no handle.
 The design itself serves multiple purposes; a copper lota is commonly used in Indian religious ceremonies, such as yajna during puja, for wedding rituals, and other sacred traditions.
 It is also used for serving water and liquor.
 According to the ancient Indian/Hindu-origin traditional medicine system of ayurveda, drinking water stored in the copper lota has health and nutritional benefits.

-The vessel's regional variations include the bodna (বদনা) in Bengal, the kindi in Kerala, and the Karuwa in Nepal.
+The vessel's regional variations include the bodna (বদনা) in Bengal (called garu or jhari in West Bengal (গাড়ু/ঝারি)), the kindi in Kerala, and the Karuwa in Nepal.

-In the Western World, where the supply of the lota is less, the South Asian diaspora has often used watering cans for the same purposes.
+In the Western World, where the supply of the lota is restricted, the South Asian diaspora has often used watering cans for the same purposes.

 History

 The earliest known examples of lota and kindi in ancient India are from the Chalcolithic period, notably in the Savalda Culture and two well-preserved examples from the pottery of the Jorwe Culture, dating back to the 2nd millennium BCE.
-Highly decorative spouted vases with floral motifs are also known from Chandraketugarh, dating back to around the 2nd century BC or the 1st century CE.
+Highly decorative spouted vases with floral motifs are also known from Chandraketugarh, dating back to around the 2nd century BC to the 1st century CE.
 The earliest lotas were made of clay or teracotta while modern versions are notably metal.

 Design

 Regional variations

 In West Bengal and parts of Bangladesh, the term bôdnā (বদনা) describes spouted (teapot-like) vessels, and the vessels used for puja are called ghôt or ghôti, while lotā is used for cleansing mugs.
-In Odisha, vessels without the spout is also known as lota, while spout vessel is known as Jeri, used for prayer rituals and serving liquor.
+In Odisha, vessels without the spout is also known as lota, while spout vessels are known as Badu and Jeri, used for prayer rituals and serving liquor.
 They are also known as Karwa, Jharis and Achaman Jharis (utensils with spouts) in Hindi Belt and Gujarat in northern and western India, used for prayer rituals.
 It is also known as Mooku sombu and Pal Kindi used as milk feeder for babies in southern parts of India.
 In Nepal, it is known as Karuwa which is used for religious rituals, serving water and liquor.